 - Photo consumers who only watch photos, usually without any context of how or why they were taken.

 Our mobile camera scoring system and our editorial reviews are written for the casual Photo Producers, even though serious hobbyists should find our conclusions interesting.

-We will the different visuals above to quickly show the most relevant Camera IQ information such as the score, the phone’s name and market position when it was introduced (Year/Month).
+We use different visuals to quickly show the most relevant Camera IQ information such as the score, the phone’s name, and market position when it was introduced (Year/Month).

-Why did we create the Uber-G Camera IQ score?
+Why did we create the Camera IQ score?

 This scoring system was originally created for internal use.
 We did it to make better smartphone reviews.
 From a consumer standpoint, and according to OEMs we talked to, smartphone camera performance is the single most important item when considering a new phone, even ahead of battery life or display quality.